 Q. What will we be talking about in the Design Phase?

-A. The purpose of the Design Phase is to communicate your style, vision and needs to your Designer so drawings and a proposal can be created.
+A. The purpose of the Design Phase is to communicate your style, vision and needs to your Designer so that drawings and a proposal can be created.

 Q. Who needs to be involved in the Design Phase?

-A. It’s a good idea to bring anyone that will have an influence in the final design.
+A. It’s a good idea to bring anyone who will have an influence in the final design.
 This can include your interior designer, your builder, a family member or even a trusted friend.
 Some clients come alone, as they are comfortable making the decisions themselves.